sg-crest A Singapore Government Agency Website

 Note: The session will be conducted in a private room and the details of the session will not be disclosed to other parties.
 Only details provided in your application form and the outcome of the session will be made known to the respondent.
 If necessary, the CFS will seek your consent before sharing any information which may be helpful for the respondent to know.

-You will have to appear before a duty judge.
+If required, you will have to appear before a duty judge.
 During this session, you will confirm the truth of the contents of your application.

 You will need to: